bluelight773/bluelight773.github.io/_posts/2020-10-17-mnist-logistic-regression-pytorch.md

 def accuracy(logits, labels):
   _, pred_labels = torch.max(logits, 1)
-  # Though it's not necessary to return a tensor, this does so consistently with cross_entropy
+  # Though it's not necessary to return a tensor, this does so staying consistent with cross_entropy
   return torch.sum(pred_labels == labels).float() / len(labels)

 # For evaluating loss and accuracy on validation and test datasets